$44,421 ACADEMIC (9 months)

 Minimum of 2 years post-MSW practice experience is required.

-Related Social Work Practice experience preferred.
+Related Social Work Practice related to mental health is

 UW-Madison continues to follow necessary health and safety